siwakorn-gill/siwakorn-gill/About ME.md

 -👋 Hi, I’m @siwakorn-gill

--👀 Currently studying at Burapha University.Faculty of Information Technology Department of Information Technology for Digital industry
+-👀 Graduated from Burapha University, Faculty of Information Technology, Department of Information Technology for Digital Industry